andywinhold/T-WREx/README.md

 # WREx
-Library of code to have Raspberry Pi interact with sensors and hot plate for WREx project.
+Library of code to have Raspberry Pi interact with sensors and heating device for WREx project.

 ### Depenencies
 Python 3.*
+Pytest
+Numpy
+Some GPIO

 ### Development
 - [x] Initialization
+- [ ] Virtual Environment
+- [ ] Testing
 - [ ] Sensor Code
 - [ ] Thermal Plate Code